Infantile Hemangioma Medication

 Interferon alfa-2b (Intron A)

-Protein product manufactured by recombinant DNA technology.
-Indications to treat adult hairy cell leukemia, malignant melanoma, condyloma acuminata, AIDS-related Kaposi sarcoma, and certain forms of chronic viral hepatitis.
-Has also used to treat children with these conditions and, most recently, infants with life-threatening hemangiomas.
+Interferon alfa-2b is a protein product manufactured by recombinant DNA technology.
+Indications are adult hairy cell leukemia, malignant melanoma, condyloma acuminata, AIDS-related Kaposi sarcoma, and certain forms of chronic viral hepatitis.
+Interferon alfa-2b has also used to treat children with these conditions and, most recently, infants with life-threatening hemangiomas.

 Previous